Increasing Image Sizes for Vinyl Banners

 7. You have now created an action that will increase your image’s size by 10% each time you press the play button on your Action palette.
 Press the play button on your action palette until your image reaches the size you need for your vinyl banner or trade show display.

 If you’re working with a 300 dpi image and you’ve got to enlarge it a lot, at some point the file size will become to large to manage.
 In large format printing (not offset printing) you can reduce your resolution to 120-150 dpi and still get a great finished product, this will also reduce your file size to a more manageable level.
-You now have an image that is suitable for using in a vinyl banner layout or in your trade show displays.
+You now have an image that is suitable for using in a vinyl banner layout or in your trade show backdrops and custom displays.